How Noise Benefits AI-generated Image Detection: Experiments

 \subsection{Qualitative Analysis}

-To further assess the generalization ability of our method, we visualize the feature distribution before binary classification, as shown in Fig \ref{fig:Qualitative}.
-The visualization results clearly demonstrate that our method enables the CLIP visual encoder to learn more generalizable artifact representations, effectively distinguishing between real and fake categories even when encountering unseen generators.
-Furthermore, compared with the original CLIP model, adding random noise to the visual features also improves the discriminative ability, further validating our insight that feature-level perturbations can enhance the robustness and generalization of AI-generated image detectors.
+To further assess the generalization ability of our method, we visualize the feature distributions before the binary classifier, as shown in Fig.~\ref{fig:Qualitative}.
+Owing to the strong representational capacity inherited from pre-training, the PE baseline already exhibits solid detection performance, particularly on the in-the-wild Reddit dataset, where real and fake samples are sometimes separable.
+Building on this, our method (PiND) further enhances generalization, maintaining a clear separation between real and fake categories even under previously unseen generators, which suggests that the proposed Positive-incentive Noise more effectively suppresses spurious shortcut cues and encourages the extraction of more stable, generator-agnostic artifact representations.
+Notably, compared with the original PE model, injecting random noise into the visual features also improves class separability, which further supports our insight that feature-level perturbations can strengthen the robustness and generalization of AI-generated image detectors.